 Here is a suggested prayer to do that:

 “God, thank you for what You have done for me.
 I believe You sent Jesus to die for my sins instead of me.
 I believe Jesus rose again to give me a new and clean heart.
-I invite You into my life.
+I invite You into my life as my Lord and Savior.
 Teach me to do everything You want me to do and to follow You all the days of my life.
 I pray this believing in what Jesus did for me.
 Amen.”

 Does this prayer express the desire of your heart?
 If it does, pray this prayer right now, and Christ will come into your life, just as He promised.